mcheang20/mcheang20.github.io/_portfolio/travelog.md

 ## Problem and Challenges

-Develop an application based on the Ruby on Rails platform and implement features that allows users to share content and interact with other users.
+The objective of this project was to develop an interactive and social application.
+Travelog would implement features that allows users to share content, interact with other users, and provide a subscription service.

 <div class="col-all">
   <dl>